AkshaanHK/bayesian-censored-data/README.md

 ---

+## AI Usage

+AI tools (Claude, ChatGPT) were used to assist with code debugging, refactoring, and documentation.
+All statistical methods, modelling choices, and interpretations are entirely our own.

+---

 ## Authors

-Akshaan Murugesu
-Huimin Hu
-Lorena Coppola
-Paul Edward Schumacher
-Pooya Sabbagh Savoojbulagh
+Akshaan Murugesu · Huimin Hu · Lorena Coppola · Paul Edward Schumacher · Pooya Sabbagh Savoojbulagh

 MSc Statistics — University of Geneva